Charlytoc/bun-starter/readme.md

 ![charlytoc_In_this_square-framed_image_a_golden-brown_bun_sits_a_800cfbfc-249b-434b-b8bd-f4cd15d1fb2e](https://github.com/Charlytoc/bun-starter/assets/107764250/c284be48-6b12-45d3-8ac7-ec74199c5e12)

-# This project lets you build instantly with bun if you have Docker and Devcontainer extension installed.
+# This project lets you build instantly with bun

+- Bun is like a Swiss Army knife for JavaScript and TypeScript applications.
+Imagine it as a single tool that can do multiple things.
+It's designed to replace Node.js, which is a popular tool used to run JavaScript outside of a web browser.
+The main advantage of Bun is that it's faster and uses less memory, which means your applications can start and run more quickly.
+- For example, if you're baking a cake (your application), Bun is like your kitchen assistant.
+It helps you mix the ingredients (run your scripts), preheat the oven (set up your environment), and even bake the cake (execute your application).
+It can also help you test the cake for doneness (run tests), and clean up afterwards (manage your packages).

-The steps to use this project are quite simple.
+Refer to the Bun documentation for more information:[Bun docs](https://bun.sh/docs) The steps to use this project are quite simple.

 ## Install Docker and Devcontainers in your machine.